grace-notes/website/contents/topics/talmud-on-christ.md

 pdf: "talmud_onchrist.pdf"
 author: Rev. I. B. Pranaitis
 description: "what the Talmud teaches about Jesus Christ, the founder of Christianity; and about his followers, the Christians."
-tableOfContents: false
+tableOfContents: true
+subtitle: The Teachings of the Talmud Concerning Christ and Christians
 template: topic.jade
 ---

-The Teachings of the Talmud Concerning Christ and Christians

 By Rev. I. B. Pranaitis, Roman Catholic Priest; Master of Theology and Professor of the Hebrew Language at the Imperial Ecclesiastical Academy of the Roman Catholic Church in St. Petersburg.

-PART ONE

-THE TEACHING OF THE TALMUD CONCERNING CHRISTIANS
+# THE TEACHING OF THE TALMUD CONCERNING CHRISTIANS

 First we shall see what the Talmud teaches about Jesus Christ, the founder of Christianity; and secondly, about his followers, the Christians.

-CHAPTER I

-JESUS CHRIST IN THE TALMUD
+## Chapter I - JESUS CHRIST IN THE TALMUD

 Many passages in the Talmudic books treat of the birth, life, death, and teachings of Jesus Christ.
 He is not always referred to by the same name, however, but is diversely called “That Man,” “A Certain One,” “The Carpenter’s Son,” “The One Who Was Hanged,” etc.

-Article I. - CONCERNING THE NAMES OF JESUS CHRIST 1.
-The real name of Christ in Hebrew is Jeschua Hanotsri - Jesus the Nazarene.
+### Article I - CONCERNING THE NAMES OF JESUS CHRIST

+1. The real name of Christ in Hebrew is Jeschua Hanotsri - Jesus the Nazarene.
 He is called Notsri from the city of Nazareth in which he was brought up.
 Thus in the Talmud Christians also are called Notsrim- Nazarenes.
 Since the word Jeschua means “Savior,” the name Jesus rarely occurs in the Jewish books.
 It is almost always abbreviated to Jeschu, which is maliciously taken as if it were composed of the initial letters of the three words Immach SCHemo Vezikro - “May his name and memory be blotted out.”

 2. In the Talmud Christ is called Otho Isch - “That man,” i.e. the one who is known to all.
 In the tract Abhodah Zarah, 6a, we read: “He is